Skip to main content

 Engage cannot pray for you.
 Prayer is communion between a person and God.
 Engage can help you find words.
 It can surface Scripture to guide your prayer.
 But the prayer itself is yours.

 Engage cannot be the voice of God.
 It can help you access what God has said through Scripture and through your own record.
 It cannot generate new revelation.
-If something in a conversation feels like it is claiming to speak as God, treat that with caution, as you would any source making that claim.
+If something in a session feels like it is claiming to speak as God, treat that with caution, as you would any source making that claim.

 For Those Who Are Cautious About AI in Faith Spaces